 - For a complete listing of supported devices, see the release notes for this core.
-Speed grades are -1 for Virtex-6 devices, -2 for Artix-7 devices, and -3 for Spartan-6 devices. - 2.
-Supported in ISE Design Suite implementations only. - 3.
-Only Zynq-7030 and Zynq-7045 devices are supported. - 4.
-External XGMII interface and WAN mode not supported on Spartan-6 devices. - Numbers are approximate for default configuration in Virtex-6 devices.
-See Table 2-1 through Table 2-3 for a complete description of device utilization by configuration and device family. - 6.
-For the supported versions of the tools, see the Xilinx Design Tools: Release Notes Guide. - 7.
-Supports only 7 series devices.
+Speed grades are -2 for Artix-7 devices. - 2.
+Only Zynq-7030 and Zynq-7045 devices are supported. - 3.
+External XGMII interface and WAN mode not supported on Spartan-6 devices. - 4.
+Numbers are approximate for default configuration in Virtex-6 devices.
+See Table 2-1 through Table 2-3 for a complete description of device utilization by configuration and device family. - 5.
+For the supported versions of the tools, see the Xilinx Design Tools: Release Notes Guide.